dsl-logo

 But if your credit score still hasn’t been updated after 30 days, you might want to raise the issue with the credit reporting agency to ensure there aren’t any other issues holding you back.

-Probably the easiest way to keep track of how your credit score is doing is to register for free credit score monitoring.
+Probably the easiest way to keep track of how your credit score is doing is to register for credit score monitoring.
 That way you'll be notified whenever your credit score is updated and if anything changes.

 Contact the credit provider to request that the listing be removed or corrected.
 If the credit provider refuses, you can request to have the listing removed by the credit reporting agency.